How Accurate are the Wisdom Panel Dog DNA Kits?

 Versions of the Wisdom Panel Test

-Banfield, the largest corporate veterinary practice in the world, is owned by Mars, who also owns the Wisdom Health company.
-Banfield offers Optimum Wellness Plans, and certain plans for dogs offer the Wisdom Panel Canine Genetic Analysis as part of the plan.
+The Wisdom Panel company is owned by Mars Petcare, which also owns Banfield, the largest corporate veterinary practice in the world.
+Banfield offers a subscription wellness plan for dogs (Optimum Wellness Plan), and certain versions of the plan include the Wisdom Panel test as part of the plan package.
 If you are looking at taking your dog to a Banfield veterinary practice, you might want to look into the test, especially if you have a puppy.

 What Can the Wisdom Panel Test Tell You About Your Pit Bull